open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/instrumentation.md

 histogram_counter->Record(val, labelkv);
 ```

-### Create Observable Counter
+### Create an observable counter

-Create a Observable Counter Instrument from the Meter, and add a callback.
+Create an observable counter instrument from the meter, and add a callback.
 The
-callback would be used to record the measurement during metrics collection.
+callback is used to record the measurement during metrics collection.
+Ensure to
-Ensure to keep the Instrument object active for the lifetime of collection.
+keep the Instrument object active for the lifetime of collection.

 ```cpp
 auto meter = provider->GetMeter(name, "1.2.0");